 We ask that volunteers come prepared with:

 All volunteers must submit a signed waiver in order to participate.
-If you are a volunteer under the age of 18, you will need your guardian to fill out a Minor Waiver.

 We expect all volunteers, staff, and visitors who enter the farm space to be respectful and aware of themselves, others, and the land.
 No smoking or vaping allowed.
 Weapons of any kind are prohibited.
 In order to ensure a safe environment, we reserve the right to dismiss volunteers if deemed necessary.